thorrellt/order-management-api/README.md

 ## If I Revisited This Project,
 #### I Would...

--   ..expand the object fields for a more fleshed out experience.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;..expand the object fields for a more fleshed out experience.

--   ..add logic to process requests to retrieve filtered results and more intrinsic search functionality.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;..add logic to process requests to retrieve filtered results and more intrinsic search functionality.

--   ..build a basic web page to interact with this API for easier demoing
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;..build a basic web page to interact with this API for easier demoing

 ## Installation